Yousef-Diab/Redis-Certified-Developer-Summary/RU101/Week 01.md

 ### List Commands

-- `[R/L]PUSH key [...values]`: pushes a value to the right/left of the list. - returns the new size of the list.
+- `[R/L]PUSH key value [...values]`: pushes a value to the right/left of the list. - returns the new size of the list.
 - `[R/L]POP key`: pops a value to the right/left of the list. - returns the popped value.
 - `LRANGE key start stop`: returns the values in a list between the start and stop indecies (0-indexed inclusive), note that a negative value can be used with stop to indicate a starting index from the end of the list.
 - `LLEN key`: returns the size of the list.